carlogalli/aer-bassetto-galli/README.md

 To run the code
 - download this repository in a folder
-- open a julia REPL and make sure the working directory is the repo folder
+- open a julia REPL
-- in the julia REPL, use the command
+- make sure the working directory is the repo folder

-`include("publication-code.jl")`
+- run `include("publication-code.jl")`

 ### Figure 1